synthetic-politics/data-pipeline/README.md

 Welcome to ~~DaPipeline~~ data-pipeline

 Some hints on reading and navigating the repository:
 Note that in the repository on GitHub online, some of the data files (raw-data, source-data, deduplicated) are empty - this is because they are very large unprocessed zip files and thus have been included in the .gitignore.
+Also Due to the magnitude of some of the videos, there are folders that will remain empty

+It was 80 GB of zipped data dawg

 under the /data directory there are two folders, one-nation and comparative-contries - depending on the scraping tool used, all folders may not necessarily be used- their structure is thus:
 ```